CUSTOMER STORY

 The Road to Purchasing a Wheelchair Accessible Vehicle

-Whether he’s running weekly errands, visiting home, or working with the University of Illinois Men’s Basketball team, Sizemore loves taking trips in his accessible vehicle.
+Whether he’s running weekly errands, visiting home, or working with the University of Illinois men’s basketball team, Sizemore loves taking trips in his accessible vehicle.
 He said, “I love driving anywhere, so every trip is fun.
-The best part is if I ever want to go home or if I have somewhere to be, I could just go whenever I want because I have my car.”
+If I have somewhere to be, I can go whenever I want because I have my car.”

 Driving Modifications for People with Disabilities

-Sizemore lives with Charcot-Marie-Tooth Disease (CMT), a condition that causes nerve damage in the arms and legs.
+Sizemore lives with Charcot-Marie-Tooth disease (CMT), a condition that causes nerve damage in the arms and legs.
 As a result, he uses a power wheelchair for mobility.
-Before getting his wheelchair-accessible van, Sizemore relied on family for transportation.
+Before getting his wheelchair accessible van, Sizemore relied on family for transportation.
 He said, “Before I was driving, I was very dependent on my parents, and their schedule kind of revolved around my schedule.”
-Being involved in many school activities, he emphasized, “They would always have to pick me up and drive me places.
-They would have to wait on me [after school].”
-For Sizemore, the possibility of driving a wheelchair van opened a ‘whole new world.’
+Being involved in many school activities, he said, “They would always have to pick me up and drive me places.
+They would have to wait on me after school.”
+For Sizemore, driving a wheelchair van allowed him to be more independent.

-Sizemore worked with a certified driver rehabilitation specialist to determine what kind of adaptive driving equipment he would need.
+Sizemore worked with a certified driver rehabilitation specialist (CDRS) to determine what kind of adaptive driving equipment he would need.
 He uses driving aids called hand controls.
-These devices connect to existing vehicle pedals, replacing the foot pedals with a handheld lever.
-This lever allows Sizemore to control his vehicle using one hand for the gas and brake and the other for his steering wheel spinner knob, so he can turn his vehicle with ease.
+These controls allow sizemore to drive his vehicle using one hand for the gas and brake and the other for his steering wheel spinner knob, so he can turn his vehicle with ease.

 First Trip in a Wheelchair Van